selwynpolit/d9book/book/modules.md

 Provides an autocomplete widget for text fields that suggests all existing (previously entered) values for that field.
 This provides more flexibility than "allowed values" for the content editor to add new values.
 At that same time, it is simpler in many cases than creating a taxonomy vocabulary (no hierarchies, no separate system, no permissions headaches, no rendered pages per term).
 [https://www.drupal.org/project/existing_values_autocomplete_widget](https://www.drupal.org/project/existing_values_autocomplete_widget)

+### Inline Entity Form

+Provides a widget for inline management (creation, modification, removal) of referenced entities.The primary use case is the parent -> children one (product display -> products, order -> line items, etc.), where the child entities are never managed outside the parent form.
+Existing entities can also be referenced.
+This module has it's origins in the [Drupal Commerce module.](https://www.drupal.org/project/commerce).

 ### Link Field Autocomplete Filter
 Currently the autocomplete in the Link Field widget always shows content suggestions from all content (node) types.
 This module adds a Link Field configuration for filtering the suggested content types in the autocomplete field.